 Healthcare professionals should consider a patient’s medical history and possible factors that could predispose a patient to the need for amputations before prescribing Invokana (canagliflozin).
 These include previous instances of amputation, and a history of neuropathy, peripheral vascular disease or diabetic foot ulcers.
 The FDA has also requested that patients and medical professionals report adverse effects of Invokana to the MedWatch program.

 Forced to Undergo Amputation While Taking Invokana?

-The Law Offices of Peter Angelos, P.C. is prepared to help victims and their families, who have been harmed by pharmaceutical companies, to recover the compensation they deserve.
+Peter Angelos, P.C. is prepared to help victims and their families, who have been harmed by pharmaceutical companies, to recover the compensation they deserve.
 To discuss your use of Invokana and our ongoing Invokana investigation, contact us for a no-charge consultation.